 Section 1.

-With the exception of the President, all officer and member terms shall be for one year, starting on July 1st of the year of the election, in readiness for the subsequent Fall semester each academic year, and ending on June 30th of that same academic term.
+With the exception of the President, all officer and member terms shall be for one year, starting on July 1st of the year of the election, in readiness for the subsequent Fall semester each academic year, and ending on June 30th of that same academic year.
 The term of the President will be two (2) years, following the same July 1st start date as all other officers.

-The term of Vice President will coincide with the President’s first year, and the term of President- Elect will coincide with the President’s second year.
+The term of the Vice President will coincide with the President’s first year, and the term of the President-Elect will coincide with the President’s second year.
+In the event that the President is elected for a second term, the term of the Vice President will coincide with the President’s second and third years, for one year each, and the term of the President-Elect will coincide with the President’s fourth year.

 Section 2.

 No person may hold the position of President for more than two consecutive terms, or four continuous years.
 Any President wishing to extend their term by one year may request an extension by demonstrating a legitimate condition of extenuating circumstances that justifies such extension to the Executive Committee of the Academic Senate.
 The Executive Committee shall retain sole authority to grant such option to extend.
 The extension must then be ratified by the Academic Senate as defined in the Bylaws.
-The Vice President or President-Elect’s term will be extended as appropriate to the duration of the President’s term.
+The President-Elect’s term will be extended as appropriate to the duration of the President’s term.

 Section 3.